- Doxycycline is a prescription antibiotic that is effective against acne.

 - Antacids

-- Iron pills and iron-containing multivitamins
+- Iron supplements and multivitamins with iron

 Special care and monitoring should be exercised when combining doxycycline with the following drugs:

-- Aminolevulinic Acid (ALA): can cause an increased risk of skin reactions.
+- Aminolevulinic acid (ALA) can cause an increased risk of skin reactions

-- Loss of appetite, diarrhea, nausea, or vomiting
+- Loss of appetite, diarrhea, nausea or vomiting

 - Rash

-More serious adverse effects are rare and include:
+Rare, but more serious adverse effects include:

 Alternatives